marshadn/Full-Stack-Web-Dev/README.md

 # Full Stack Web Development Course

 Welcome to the Full Stack Web Development course repository.
-This course covers a comprehensive curriculum designed to equip you with the skills needed to build modern web applications, both front-end and back-end.
+This course covers a comprehensive curriculum designed to equip  with the skills needed to build modern web applications, both front-end and back-end.

 ## Table of Contents